g-milligan/spring-boot-sample/docs/handling-404-errors.md

 ## 404.html

+Pros:
+- Fastest / simplest way to handle errors

+Cons:
+- Does not provide dynamic handling (eg: logging)

 Spring boot will automatically pick up .html error pages if they are named correctly and put into the correct folder.

 For example: